intel/pepc/docs/guide-tpmi.md

 tpmi-0000:80:03.1
 ```

 These are 2 TPMI devices.
-Each TPMI device directory includes multiple files, one per feature.
-For
+Each TPMI device directory contains multiple subdirectories, one per
-example (snipped for brevity):
+feature.
+For example (snipped for brevity):

 ```bash
 $ ls -1 /sys/kernel/debug/tpmi-0000\:00\:03.1/